wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-Everyone can now create posts and pages very easily, quickly and with unprecedented possibilities and flexibility!
+The best editor to create posts and pages very easily, quickly and with unprecedented possibilities and flexibility!

 == Description ==
 Zedity is an innovative content Editor to create posts or pages very easily and quickly!
 With no technical skill required, everyone can design any desired content with total flexibility and unprecedented possibilities, as easily as if you're doing it on a piece of paper!